Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 <!-- theme: success -->

 > Please note that these features are in our roadmap but we do not have a definite ETA.

-* New endpoint for customer services API will be introduced to retrieve [payment statuses](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businesses~1%7BbusinessID%7D~1paymentstatuses/get) for Gateway Accounts.

 * New endpoint for customer services API will be introduced to transfer an account from one business account to another.